hiendang7613vulcan/test_01/z.md

 > Information about the next meeting (if any).

-- **Date & Time:** -
+- **Date & Time:** Next regular City Council meeting (date not specified)

 **📋 Suggested Agenda**

-- Final reading and vote on the Health Care Workers Minimum Wage Ordinance.
+- Final reading and approval of the health care workers minimum wage ordinance

 **🧪 Pre-work Required**